HeroesToolChest/HeroesDataParser/README.md

-  portrait-auto-extract  Auto extracts the portraits from the battle.net cache or a copied directory. portrait-cache         Obtains the portrait texture sheets from the battle.net cache. portrait-extract       Performs portrait extraction from the texture sheets. portrait-info          Provide information from the reward portrait data. quick-compare          Compares two directory contents or files and displays a list of changed files. read                   Reads a .txt, .xml, or .json file and displays its contents on screen.
+  portrait-auto-extract  Auto extracts the portraits from the battle.net cache or a copied directory. portrait-cache         Obtains the portrait texture sheets from the battle.net cache. portrait-extract       Performs portrait extraction from the texture sheets. portrait-info          Provides information from the reward portrait data. quick-compare          Compares two directory contents or files and displays a list of changed files. read                   Reads a .txt, .xml, or .json file and displays its contents on screen.